 Catch the ferry at Port Askaig to Colonsay in the morning.
 Colonsay being 10 miles long will allow you to explore most of the Island.
 Cycle to Ornasay across the tidal causeway to visit the ancient priory.
 The north section of Colonsay has some of the finest beaches in the Western Isles.
 Catch the evening ferry back to Islay.

 Today you will explore by bike the north-west of Islay, known as the Rinns of Islay before cycling to the south of the Island.
 Today you will pass the Bruichladdich distillery before arriving in Port Charlotte.
-Then to the north coast and a wonderful sandy beach, ideal for a picnic, pass the wildlife centre, rural life museum or RSPB centre then cycle the quiet lanes south to Port Ellen.
+Then to the north coast where you shall find Kilchoman distillery just before a wonderful sandy beach, ideal for a picnic, pass the wildlife centre, rural life museum or RSPB centre then cycle the quiet lanes south to either Port Ellen or Bowmore.

-Today there are a few options, for whisky lovers, heaven has arrived in Laphroaig, Lagavulin and Ardbeg, for those wanting to cycle, the coastal road to Claggain Bay passing Kildalton cross is totally stunning or if you are into Golf then just outside Port Ellen is Islay’s only Golf course.
+Today there are a few options, for whisky lovers, heaven has arrived in Laphroaig, Lagavulin and Ardbeg.
+If you are staying in Bowmore first you cycle to Port Ellen or you may decide to stay in Bowmore and visit the distillery which has been refining whisky for over 240 years.
+For those wanting to cycle further, the coastal road to Claggain Bay passing Kildalton cross is totally stunning or if you are into Golf then just outside Port Ellen is Islay’s only Golf course.
 The whisky tour in Ardbeg is extremely interesting, you shall not only find out about how whisky is made but also the fascinating history of whisky production on the Island.

-After breakfast, you will take the 9.45 am ferry (12.35 on Sundays) from Port Ellen to Kennacraig (carry own luggage onto the ferry), back on your bike you shall cycle across the Kintyre peninsula to Cloanaig.
-Then it is back on the ferry to the Island of Arran (carry own luggage onto the ferry) and your last cycle ride to Brodick this time along the not yet explored north-west coastline, where you shall catch the ferry around 19:20 back to Ardrossan where you shall hand back you bikes just around 8.15pm.
+After breakfast, you will take the 9.45 am ferry from Port Ellen to Kennacraig (carry your own luggage onto the ferry).
+If you stayed in Bowmore you shall first have the cycle ride to Port Ellen.
+Once in Kennacraig, it’s back on your bike to cycle across the Kintyre peninsula to Cloanaig.
+Then it is back on the ferry to the Island of Arran (carry your own luggage onto the ferry) and your last cycle ride to Brodick this time along the not yet explored north-west coastline, where you shall catch the ferry around 19:20 back to Ardrossan where you shall hand back you bikes just around 8.15 pm.
 From Ardrossan, there is a train service which leaves after each ferry arrival back to Glasgow.

 By air, train, bus to Glasgow or by air to Prestwick and then by train to Ardrossan.
 By car to Ardrossan where parking is available.